 1.1.1.
 Energy policy

 On 7 March 2001, the National Assembly of the Republic of Armenia adopted the Law on Energy of the Republic of Armenia.
 According to this law, the main principle of the Government’s policy on the energy sector is the separation of economic activity, state management and regulation functions.
-According to this main regulating principle, the rights of consumers and economic interests in the energy sector were balanced.
-On 25 December 2003, the National Assembly adopted the Law on the Public Services Regulation Commission, giving the Public Services Regulation Commission the authority to regulate.
+Under this main regulating principle, the rights of consumers and economic interests in the energy sector were balanced.
+On 25 December 2003, the National Assembly adopted the Law on the Public Services Regulatory Commission, giving the Public Services Regulatory Commission the authority to regulate.

 On 1 February 1999, the National Assembly adopted the Law on Safe Use of Nuclear Energy for Peaceful Purposes.

 On 21 March 2000, the National Assembly adopted the Law on Amendments and Additions to the Law on Safe Use of Nuclear Energy for Peaceful Purposes.
 One of the amendments reads: “Those facilities that are important in view of nuclear safety must be constructed and decommissioned by the law, a draft of which should be submitted to the National Assembly of the Republic of Armenia by the Government”.